 February Miami Bass Fishing

-Peacock bass are temperature sensitive.
+Peacock bass is temperature-sensitive.
 During these cooler months of the year, the bite can be slower but that does not stop the big bass from biting.
 Every trip you can cash in on the Florida trophy peacock bass which is classified as a 5+ pound peacock bass.
 Not every trip will yield an exceptional fishing trip like such but if you hit the conditions just right, you can have the trip of a lifetime!

 Check out this February Miami Bass Fishing Update to see what you can get yourself into: